 The Architectural Heritage Center connects people and place, past and future.
 Each year we organize public programs, walking tours, and gallery exhibitions on a wide variety of topics related to Portland’s built environment.
 The Architectural Heritage Center is owned and operated by the Bosco-Milligan Foundation.

-Our exhibition galleries are open.
-Admission is free through the end of the year!
+Our exhibition galleries are closed through January 19.
 All people 5 and older (2 years and older if tolerated) in Multnomah County are required to wear a mask in indoor public spaces, regardless of vaccination status.

 GALLERY HOURS Thursday – Saturday | 11am – 5pm